Stripe in Italy

 Being an authentication system, 3D Secure helps prevent fraud.
 Stripe offers other methods of [fraud prevention](https://stripe.com/docs/disputes/prevention), allowing the verification of the identity of customers.
 These tools include automatic CVC verification and cardholder address, as well as automatic anti-fraud systems.

-### Wire transfers
+## Wire transfers

-### Can I have a bank account in a currency other than the Euro?
+## Can I have a bank account in a currency other than the euro?

-You can link bank accounts located in:
+You can link bank accounts with the following currencies:

 * A eurozone country, where Stripe is present, and with the Euro currency (EUR)